Logo

 Automated clash detection

 One of the most immediate benefits of a 3D model for project coordination is its capacity for automated clash detection.
-In traditional workflows, hard or soft clashes between different building system, such as a structural beam interfering with a pipe run, or an HVAC duct crossing an electrical tray, were often only discovered during physical installation.
-These clashes necessitated expensive and time-consuming rework, potentially requiring re-ordering materials, re-fabricating components and programme delay.
+In traditional workflows, hard or soft clashes between different building systems, such as a structural beam interfering with a pipe run, or an HVAC duct crossing an electrical tray — were often only discovered during physical installation.
+These clashes necessitated expensive and time-consuming rework, potentially requiring re-ordering of materials, re-fabrication of components and programme delay.

 With a comprehensive 3D model, clash detection becomes a proactive, digital exercise.
 Specialised software can automatically scan the federated model and highlight any instances where elements from different disciplines occupy the same physical space.
-For example, an architect might model a wall, an HVAC engineer a duct and a structural engineer a column.
-The software will instantly identify if these elements clash.
-These clashes can then be reviewed, raised via a Clash Management Platform (CMP) and resolved digitally maintaining a full audit trail, long before any fabrication or installation work commences.
-This early identification and resolution drastically reduce on-site errors, minimises waste and prevents costly delays, ensures a smoother and more predictable construction process.
-The ability to identify these conflicts in a virtual environment saves not just money, but also the invaluable resource of project time.
+These clashes can then be reviewed, raised via a Clash Management Platform (CMP) and resolved digitally, maintaining a full audit trail, long before any fabrication or installation work commences.
+This early identification and resolution drastically reduces on-site errors, minimises waste and prevents costly delays, ensuring a smoother, more predictable construction process.

 In addition to clash detection, a 3D model delivers visualisation and communication to an unprecedented level.
 Traditional 2D drawings, while fundamental, require a level of abstraction and interpretation that can be challenging for non-technical stakeholders, including clients, investors, or even site personnel.
 A 3D model provides an immersive, intuitive representation of the project, allowing users to virtually "walk through" the building, explore different spaces and understand complex design elements in context.